vcs-python/libvcs/docs/pytest-plugin.md

 ## Recommended fixtures

-These are fixtures are automatically used when the plugin is enabled and `pytest` is ran.
+These fixtures are automatically used when the plugin is enabled and `pytest` is run.

 - Creating temporary, test directories for:
   - `/home/` ({func}`home_path`)